Skip to content

 • Is the rule above more general rules?

-• Is it enabled?
+• Is it active?

 • Is the correct IPv4 or IPv6 view selected?

-• Is it in a sensible Rule group?
+• Is it in a sensible rule group?

-• Are there any Exclusions?
+• Are there exclusions?

 • Is there an automatically created rule above it?